Continuing Education (CE) for Orthodontists

 This clinical article aims to discuss the consensual relationship between patient and doctor and how to document the patient’s understanding of the proposed treatment.

-Orthodontic Practice US subscribers can answer the CE questions by taking this quiz to earn 2 hours of CE from reading this article.
+Orthodontic Practice US subscribers can answer the CE questions by taking the quiz to earn 2 hours of CE from reading this article.
 Correctly answering the questions will demonstrate the reader can:

 - Realize some of the history behind informed consent.

 - Identify the concept of informed consent.